-The main firearm that coyote hunters is the rifle, and a rifle that most use for shots from 50 to 200 yards or more.
+The main firearm that coyote hunters use is the rifle, and a rifle that most use are for shots from 50 to 200 yards or more.
 They’re shooting a number of different and very acceptable rounds and rifles.
 Here are just a few of the favorites: A 17HMR (Hornady Magnum Round); the 204 Ruger; a 22-250; and the .243.
 All of these rifles have small caliber bullets, with a lot of powder behind them.
-They are hot, fast, and level shooting long range rifles.
+They are hot, fast, and great for long-range shooting, which is necessary for predator hunting.
 Don’t use anything bigger – it’ll punch a hole in the coyote the size of a fist, and if you want to ultimately sell the hide, the large hole will make the hide valueless.
-Remember, you’re not shooting an elk.
+Remember, you’re not shooting an elk or a deer.
 Guide Phil Schweik says he’s seen what a .30-06 or 7mm mag will do, and as he put it, “it isn’t pretty.”
-Indeed, he’s admitted to shooting a coyote during the deer gun season using a .30-06 – and said it ruined the entire hide.
+Indeed, he’s admitted to shooting a coyote during the deer season using a .30-06 – and said it ruined the entire hide.
 So “Buffalo Bill,” leave that 45/70 with the 300 grain bullet at home.
 You won’t need it.

 When using a handgun (same-old-same-old, but follow my lead: Check the regs; handgun use is restricted in many areas, or for hunting use, as well).
 Some hunters are accurate with a pistol up to a 100 yards – -no kidding.
 And I’ve seen handguns decked out with scopes and specialized grips and the like.
 A .357, .44 mag, or most any other popular model with some “punch” will do the job.